yiyanghu/AquaRegia/README.md

 AquaRegia
 =========

-This is for CS 242 project
+AquaRegia is a multisignature Bitcoin wallet.